 From companies with offices around the world, to social media and virtual conferences, these days your professional world is bigger than ever before.
 And a global profession calls for an internationally recognised qualification.

 “In an increasingly globalised world, your professional reputation is no longer confined by geography.
-Building a career on a well-recognised designation is so important,” said Alexandra Wilson, General Manager of Knowledge and Learning at The Tax Institute.
+Building a career on a well-recognised designation is so important,” said Alexandra Wilson, Executive General Manager, The Tax Institute Higher Education.